 - Serve, sprinkling each serving with chives (if you like).

 - The pre-soak helps remove extra starch and lets you work ahead because you can refrigerate the soaking potatoes overnight.
 If you don't have time for the presoak, I suggest adding the cubes to a generous amount of water, then changing the water 3 times.

-- This is purely preference: if you prefer a milder horseradish flavor, use 1 tablespoon If you want stronger, use 2–3 tablespoon You can always stir in 1 tablespoon at a time and taste.
+- This is purely preference: if you prefer a milder horseradish flavor, use 1 tbsp.
+If you want stronger, use 2–3 tbsp.
+You can always stir in 1 tablespoon at a time and taste.

 - To test the doneness of the potatoes, pierce the white, fleshy side of the potato with a paring knife: it should go in without resistance, and then the potato chunk should fall off easily with a little shake.
 Alternatively, you can smash a chunk with a fork: there shouldn't be any resistance at all.